-The Board of Trustees has decided to employ MHA MacIntyre Hudson as internal auditor.
+The Board of Trustees has decided to buy-in an internal audit service from Strictly Education.

 The Multi-Academy Trust has considered the need for a specific internal audit function and has appointed an independent organisation to conduct a termly internal audit.
 The Multi-Academy Trust's appointed Responsible Officer and the Chief Financial Officer provide a termly report to the Audit & Risk committee which highlights the assessment of internal controls, to ensure good financial management and effective internal controls.